A journal ranking based on central bank citations

 Contribution

 We develop a unique ranking methodology centred on capturing policy relevance for central banks.
-Our ranking is based on single impact factors.
+Our ranking is based on simple impact factors.
 The main difference compared with existing rankings is that we do not include all citations, but only those in publications that are issued by a central bank, like its working paper series or policy journals.
 Our ranking facilitates a more granular understanding of policy impact within the field of central banking.
 Moreover, it offers a guide to researchers who want to target policy audiences and can help central banks more generally in gauging and optimising the policy impact of their analytical output and its evolution over time.

 Findings